 Anterior Cervical Discectomy and Fusion (ACDF)

-Anterior cervical discectomy and fusion (ACDF) is a common form of spinal fusion used in the cervical spine (neck) for treating neck pain, cervical radiculopathy or myelopathy, spinal fractures, cervical spondylolisthesis, and other cervical spine disorders.
-The surgery is performed from the front of the neck.
+Anterior cervical discectomy and fusion (ACDF) is a common form of spinal fusion used in the cervical spine (neck) for treating neck pain, cervical stenosis causing cervical radiculopathy or myelopathy, spinal fractures, cervical spondylolisthesis, and other cervical spine disorders.
+The surgery is performed from the front of the neck, and it is one of the most common spinal operations in the United States.
 It has the advantage of less pain and a quicker recovery than similar operations performed from the back (posterior) side of the neck.
+An alternative to ACDF is cervical disc replacement.

 The procedure begins with a short incision off to one side of the neck.
-I dissect down to the front of the spine and then accesses the disc between two neighboring cervical vertebrae.
+I dissect down to the front of the spine and then access the disc between two neighboring cervical vertebrae.
 The disc is removed, and a metal implant and bone graft are introduced between the vertebrae to encourage bone to grow between them.
+One or several levels of the spine can be treated at a time through a single incision.

 Below is a view of the cervical spine from the front showing the vertebrae and the discs between them.
 One or more of these discs is removed in an ACDF.